-One of the best and largest referral sources for agents is simply their target market - senior citizens.
-Get involved with local organizations that are geared toward or specifically for seniors.
+One of the best and largest referral sources for agents is simply their target market-aging adults.
+Get involved with local organizations that are geared toward or specifically for seniors and individuals nearing retirement.
 In addition to connecting with seniors in your area, getting involved with these organizations can help you earn trust and respect by becoming an active part of your community.